finos/datahelix/examples/demoTrades/README.md

  - This profile generates data that does have dependencies between some columns (settlement date = trade date + 5 working days, trade price ranges depend on stock code)

-Since this profile uses an external file it is not supported by the datahelix playground.
+This profile is not currently supported by the datahelix playground as it requires an external file.